johnwcowan/r7rs-work/WG1Ballot8Results.md

-= WG1 Ballot Items To Finalize By Oct.
-29 =
+# WG1 Ballot Items To Finalize By Oct.
+29

-Ballot 8 was conducted informally on [[https://groups.google.com/forum/?fromgroups=#!topic/scheme-reports-wg1/-Z65vUeerPk|a poll thread]] of the WG1 mailing list.
+Ballot 8 was conducted informally on [a poll thread](https://groups.google.com/forum/?fromgroups=#!topic/scheme-reports-wg1/-Z65vUeerPk) of the WG1 mailing list.

-=== #315 null character may not be usable in strings ===
+### #315 null character may not be usable in strings

 The original proposal was to make `(string-set! str n #\null)` unspecified, which was rejected, at least partly on the ground that R7RS implementations can already forbid specified characters from appearing in strings.
-However, the ASCII character set (which includes `#\null`) could not be forbidden, per UnicodeCowan.
+However, the ASCII character set (which includes `#\null`) could not be forbidden, per [UnicodeCowan](UnicodeCowan.md).
 Consequently, the rationale given by several voters that there was no need to make a special case for `#\null` was incorrect.
 The WG therefore chose from the following options:

 `forbid-nothing`: every character supported by the implementation must be allowed to appear in strings.

-`forbid-any-but-128`: every ASCII character ''including'' `#\null` must be allowed in strings.
+`forbid-any-but-128`: every ASCII character *including* `#\null` must be allowed in strings.
 (This is the default, corresponding to the `no` vote on Ballot 5.)

-`forbid-any-but-127`: every ASCII character ''excluding'' `#\null` must be allowed in strings.
+`forbid-any-but-127`: every ASCII character *excluding* `#\null` must be allowed in strings.

 `forbid-any-but-97`: every printable ASCII character plus `#\space`, `#\tab`, and `#\newline` must be allowed in strings.